comit/sonoff-bridge/SonOTA---Espressif2Arduino---Tasmota-without-compiling.md

 ** This application can be kept running.
 .......
 ```
 * Sonnect Sonoff to mains, press button for 5s or so, until it blinks in blocks of 3, then again 5s or so until it blinks continuously.
-This will put Sonoff device in AP mode and will start ITEAD-xxxx wifi.
+This will put Sonoff device in AP mode and will start ITEAD-10000xxxxx wifi.
 * Connect your PC to ITEAD-xxxx wifi (password is always: 12345678)
 * Device and SonOTA will chat for a bit and you should see something ending with:
 ```